Can You Buy a Home in NYC Without a Credit Check?

 • Absolute Auction: The property goes to the highest bidder—no matter how small the bid.
 Many different types of sellers—from banks to government entities—use this auction type.

-Typically, you have to pay the winning bid immediately—or within a day.
+You must pay the winning bid immediately—or within a day.

 This will require cash, a check, or a money order.